Facebook says it's facing 'government investigations' related to whistleblower documents - KTVZ

 Facebook has aggressively pushed back on many of Haugen’s claims and much of the reporting around the documents, which the company says mischaracterizes its research and efforts.
 “Yes, we’re a business and we make profit, but the idea that we do so at the expense of people’s safety or wellbeing misunderstands where our own commercial interests lie,” a company spokesperson previously said in a statement.

+On Wednesday, the White House responded to CNN reporting from a day earlier about internal documents that suggest Facebook has had a tougher time managing vaccine misinformation than it has let on publicly.
+In particular, employees flagged that “vaccine hesitant” content is rampant in comments, which the companies systems were poorly equipped to deal with, according to the documents.
+During the summer, Facebook and the White House had a tense standoff over President Joe Biden’s criticism of the company’s handling of vaccine misinformation.

+“It is unfortunately not surprising for us to hear that Facebook knew of these problems,” White House Press Secretary Jen Psaki said Wednesday.
+“In July, our surgeon general came to this briefing room to label misinformation a public health issue and, importantly, conveyed that social media platforms are a prime channel for the trafficking of bad information, given their enormous role in our society.
+And since then, we’ve continued to see platforms regularly amplify anti-vaccine content over accurate information.”

-Despite the disclosure — and the wave of critical news coverage of the company — it’s not clear Facebook shareholders are concerned.
+Despite the wave of recent critical news coverage of the company and Facebook’s disclosure, it’s not clear Facebook shareholders are concerned.
 After Facebook reported Monday that its quarterly profit had grown to more than $9 billion, the company’s stock rose as much as 3% in after-hours trading.

 Facebook shares are currently down nearly 11% since last month, but that may reflect investor concern about the impact of Apple’s privacy changes on the social media giant’s ad business.